-Note: The links to the laptops recommended below will take you directly to Amazon for easy shopping.
-Because each laptop model comes with a wide range of options and because Amazon’s prices can vary from day to day, we suggest you check out the manufacturers’ websites if you need more info before making your purchase.
+Most links to the laptops recommended below will take you directly to Amazon for easy shopping; that’s also a good place to read more reviews.
+But don’t underestimate the manufacturers’ websites if you want more information.
+You might also check the price there before you buy, since each laptop model comes with a wide range of options and Amazon’s prices vary from day to day.

-Many of you are on a budget as you start your freelance writing career or work on creative writing on the side.
-Laptops aren’t exactly known for being cheap, but there are budget-friendly options if you’re willing to compromise on storage space and fancy add-ons.
+Most of us are on a budget, especially if we’re just starting our freelance writing career or working on creative writing on the side of a day job.
+Laptops aren’t exactly known for being cheap, but you can find budget-friendly options if you’re willing to compromise on storage space and fancy add-ons.

-Starting at $399, the ThinkPad 13 Chromebook can’t be beat for affordability.
+Starting at $183, the Samsung Chromebook 3 can’t be beat for affordability.

-Writers will appreciate the comfortable keyboard and 10-hour battery life on this lightweight laptop.
-Although Chromebooks can’t run Word and they have limited functionality away from an internet connection, many users have found that the offline functionality of Google Docs is good enough to make this laptop a stellar deal.
+Writers will appreciate the comfortable, spill-resistant keyboard and 11-hour battery life.
+Although Chromebooks can’t run Word and have limited functionality away from an internet connection, many users find the offline functionality of Google Docs is good enough to make this laptop a stellar deal.

 You’re at your favorite coffee shop making huge progress on your latest writing project.
-That’s the exact moment when your laptop’s battery indicator turns red, warning that you only have a few precious minutes before your computer shuts down.
+Of course, that’s the exact moment when your laptop’s battery indicator turns red, warning that you only have a few precious minutes before your computer shuts down.

 Avoid the scramble for an open outlet at coffee shops, libraries and airports.

-Instead, go with the ThinkPad T470 (starting at $881.10).
-With up to 18 hours of continuous runtime, this laptop will never leave you stranded with a dying battery.
+Instead, go with the Lenovo Yoga C630 (starting at $859.99).
+With up to 22 hours of continuous run-time, this versatile two-in-one laptop will never leave you stranded with a dying battery.